 About the conference

 The acronym of this conference is ICDM (Industrial Conference on Data Mining).
 However, it should not be confused with IEEE ICDM (IEEE International Conference on Data Mining), which is one of the top data mining conferences.

 In the past, this conference has been held mostly in Germany, as the organizer is German.
-But this year, it is organized in New York, USA, and more specifically at a hotel in Newark, New Jersey (as said above, it is actually 45 min from New York).
+But this year, it is organized in Newark, New Jersey (as said above, it is actually 45 min from New York).
 It is interesting that the conference is collocated and co-organized with the MLDM conference.
 Hence, it is possible to spend 9 days in Newark to attend both conferences.
 About MLDM 2016, you can read my report about this conference here: MLDM 2016.